Outcome-Based Agile

 Simply put, Outcome-Based Agile is:

-A defined set of features and scope that can flex during execution
+A defined set of features and scope in each that can flex during execution

-Continuous development shipped incrementally and launched when the business is ready
+Continuous development shipped incrementally and launched aligned with the business

 How It Works